where M.pro_id=? and DPM.Affil_id(+)=A.affil_id

 Reordering the links might help in some cases (pseudocode):(secret: sometimes Oracle performs better if you put joins in both directions, e.g.:

 1. Check the database, see if there is a chance that duplicate values can exist in the resultset, if duplicates dont exist, eliminate "distinct" clause from the query.

 2. Try and use joins in both the directions and see if it improves performance.

 3. Try to reorder the query and see how that affects the performance.

 Do an explain plan to see how oracle approaches your query

 This means, I run this query on SQL?

-Is this right?
 Thanks so much for your detailed help jan!
 Really appreciate it.
 And yeah, I think I will get Oracle's SQL Tuning book as there are a lot of sql queries used in my project and the application processes thousands of records everyday, so there is serious room for performance improvement through improving the sql queries used.